The Best Lighted Makeup Mirror — Product Reviews

 If you look online or at your favorite home goods store, you'll find that there are always fewer choices when it comes to tri-fold lighted makeup mirrors.
 Why is that?
 Do people not realize how fantastic tri-fold makeup mirrors are?
-Because---and we're speaking from the heart here---we love them.
-Like, a burning love.
-What other makeup mirror allows you to see that sides of your face, and will show you that the foundation on your jawline is, like, 28 shades darker than the foundation on your cheeks?
+Because—and we're speaking from the heart here—we love them.

 Sigh.
-Anyway, there's only one tri-fold lighted makeup mirror we recommend, and it is:
+Anyway, there are two tri-fold lighted makeup mirrors we recommend, and they are:

 Jerdon Tri-Fold Two-Sided Lighted Makeup Mirror with 5x Magnification

-The Jerdon Tri-Fold Two-Sided Lighted Makeup Mirror may be our favorite on the whole list.
-It's a very versatile mirror, and it comes with a lot of neat perks.
-For a tabletop model, the 5x magnification is just right.
-It'll allow you to do some close-up work, but won't make it seem like you're looking in a funhouse mirror.
+The Jerdon Tri-Fold Two-Sided Lighted Makeup Mirror is a very versatile mirror, and it comes with a lot of neat perks.
+For a tabletop model, it seems like the 5x magnification is just right.
 The flank mirrors will allow you to focus on areas of your face that you might overlook in a normal round or oval mirror.
 And it's small enough to fit snugly on most tabletop makeup stations.

 The best feature of the model, though, is the "choose a lighting scheme" option.
 Most mirrors have one light setting that mimics natural daylight (to varying degrees of success).
 This has four different lighting schemes, and you can experiment and see how different lighting schemes affect your makeup.
 This is a GREAT option for future makeup artists.
-Being able to practice on your own face and see how different lighting schemes affect color and tone---that's fantastic, and it'll help you develop your skills.
+Being able to practice on your own face and see how different lighting schemes affect color and tone—that's fantastic, and it'll provide a lighting environment where you can practice your skills.

-It's not perfect, of course---but what is?
-This is an excellent choice, and an EXCELLENT choice for the aspiring makeup artist!
+It's not perfect, of course—but what is?
+We think this is an excellent choice, and an EXCELLENT choice for the aspiring makeup artist!

 Best Mirror for Traveling

 That's why travel mirrors are the unsung heroes of the makeup game.
-If you've got a great travel lighted makeup mirror, you feel confident that you can put on your best face and live your experiences fully.
+If you've got a great travel lighted makeup mirror, it can help you keep your routine when you're on the road.

 So here are our picks for the best lighted travel makeup mirror.

-How cute is the Zadro Next Generation Travel Mirror?
+How cute is the Zadro Dual LED Travel Mirror?
 It folds up into a little pod so you can slip it into your purse or carry-on bag.
-It's petite and sleek and it looks like a cupcake.
-Awesome.
+It's sleek and petite and streamlined.

 10x magnification would be a little bit much for an ordinary makeup mirror, but because this is a portable model, you can literally bring it within inches of your face, so the 10x magnification feature is actually pretty wonderful.
-It's battery-operated, so if you purchase it and you go away on business or on vacation, make sure you've got replacement batteries!
+It's battery-operated, so make sure you've got replacement batteries if you use it to travel!
 It's such a pain when you're traveling and your gears flakes out.

 The light is not super-strong, but it gets the job done.
-An excellent option.
+An excellent option, in our humble opinion.

 Floxite LED Lighted Travel and Home 10x Magnifying Mirror

-Plus, it looks like a shell, and that's lovely.
+Plus, it looks a little like a shell, and that's lovely.